ardge-timwu/vllm-helm/README.md

 This configuration will:
 - Enable `hostPID` for the pod
+- Set the container as privileged
-- Add a privileged init container that runs `sync; echo 3 > /proc/sys/vm/drop_caches`
+- Run `sync; echo 3 > /proc/sys/vm/drop_caches` before every vLLM start (including restarts)
-- Clear system caches before starting vLLM (useful for performance benchmarking)
+- Clear system caches before vLLM startup (useful for performance benchmarking and CUDA OOM recovery)

+**Benefits over init containers**:
+- Cache drop runs on every container restart, not just initial pod creation
+- Helps with CUDA OOM recovery by clearing caches before restart attempts
+- Ensures consistent cache state for benchmarking across restarts

 **Note**: Multiple releases can run simultaneously on the same node since this does not use `hostNetwork`.